yugabyte/yugabyte-db/docs/content/latest/api/ycql/type_text.md

 ## Semantics

 - Columns of type `TEXT` or `VARCHAR` can be part of the `PRIMARY KEY`.
-- Implicitly, value of type `TEXT` datatype are neither convertible nor comparable to non-text datatypes.
+- Implicitly, value of type `TEXT` data type are neither convertible nor comparable to non-text data types.
 - The length of `TEXT` string is virtually unlimited.

 ## Examples